AMSilk

 AMSilk is an industrial supplier of synthetic silk biopolymers.
 The polymers are biocompatible and breathable.
-The company was founded in 2008 and has its headquarters at the IZB in Planegg near Munich.
+The company was founded in 2008 and has its headquarters at Campus Neuried in Munich.
 AMSilk is an industrial biotechnology company with a proprietary production process for their silk materials.

 AMSilk produces a lightweight material trademarked as Biosteel, created from recombinant spider silk, which was used by Adidas to create a biodegradable running shoe.
-Jens Klein, CEO of AMSilk, said during an interview that the biodegradable material can help reduce the amount of waste that has to be burned or pollutes the environment.
+Jens Klein, former CEO of AMSilk, said during an interview that the biodegradable material can help reduce the amount of waste that has to be burned or pollutes the environment.

 AMSilk is also developing breast implants made of biodegradable spider silk in collaboration with the German company Polytech.

+History

+AMSilk was founded in 2008 by Lin Römer and Professor Thomas Scheibel in Planegg, Germany, with the aim of becoming the world's first industrial supplier of synthetic silk biopolymers.

+In 2011, the company partnered with the Fraunhofer Institute for Applied Polymer Research (IAP) to develop a new spin process for the AMSilk spider silk proteins.

+In 2015, AMSilk began producing Biosteel Fibre made from 100% silk proteins based on natural spider silk.
+Then, in November 2016, the company used its Biosteel Fibre to collaborate with Adidas to create the ‘Futurecraft Biofabric’ shoe prototype.
+The Biosteel Yarn fibre-based shoe is 100% biodegradable and is designed to replicate spider silk.

+In April 2017, AMSilk announced its partnership with Gruschwitz Textilwerke.

+In 2019, Swiss cosmetics manufacturer Givaudan acquired the cosmetics arm of AMSilk to expand the use of spider silk technology in cosmetic products.

+In May 2021, the company secured a EUR 29 Million Series C fundraising.
+In April 2023 AMSilk raised an additional €25 million to accelerate industrial scale-up and expand commercial operations.

+In February 2023, Evonik Industries signed a contract with AMSilk to supply industrial quantities of protein products made from the fermentation of renewable raw materials.

+In 2023, AMSilk partnered with Brain Biotech, a company that develops and manufactures bio-based products for industry, to develop bio-based protein fibres for the textile industry.